Live ‘The Good Life’ and rock out with Thirsty Merc this October.

 - Sneaky Cat Pickleball is a fun alternative to tennis for those who want to get the blood pumping.

 - When it’s time to start thinking about lunch, the only downside is there might be TOO many options.
-Astor hotel Albury, Public house Albury, and The Bended Elbow are a great place to start if you can’t decide.
+Public House Albury is a great place to start if you can’t decide.

 - Albury Wodonga is home to some great local breweries.
 The Thirsty Devil Brewery and Murray Towns Brewing Co offer a range of beers brewed on site and a relaxed atmosphere perfect for an afternoon with mates.